healthrx.com

 • Observational cross-sectional correlations in aging cohorts [1]

-Patients who ask whether MOTS-c will extend their life should be told: the data in rodents are promising, the short-term human metabolic data are encouraging, and no long-term human data exist yet.
+Patients who ask whether MOTS-c will extend their life should be told that no long-term human data establish that claim.

 Monitoring and Adjusting Therapy Over Time